What to do in Paris off the beaten track?

 More abstract.
 More silent.

-What makes Paris interesting is often the in-between spaces .
+What makes Paris interesting are often the interstices.

 Not to be overlooked: